-With an established financial sector, expats will find that banking and tax in Ireland are similar to the UK and the USA.
-However, as taxes can quickly become complicated, it's recommended that expats hire a tax expert.
+With an established financial sector, expats will find that banking and taxes in Ireland are similar to that of the UK and the USA.
+Regardless, no matter where you are, taxes can quickly become complicated, and even more so in unfamiliar surroundings.
+We therefore recommended that expats hire a tax expert.

-The “big four” banks in Ireland are traditionally Bank of Ireland, Allied Irish Banks, National Irish Bank and Ulster Bank.
-The first of these has been open since 1783, and all four are reputable.
+The biggest banks in Ireland are traditionally Bank of Ireland, Allied Irish Banks, Danske Bank and Ulster Bank.
 There are also many multinational banks that have branches in Ireland – this can be useful for serial expats or those who already have an account with the same bank back home.

 Currency in Ireland

 As part of the European Union, the official currency of Ireland is the Euro (EUR), which is divided into 100 cents.

 Notes: 5 EUR, 10 EUR, 20 EUR, 50 EUR, 100 EUR, 200 EUR and 500 EUR

 Coins: 5 cents, 10 cents, 20 cents and 50 cents, and 1 EUR and 2 EUR

 The major banks in Ireland offer a range of services as well as internet banking options, which are popular and easy to use.